European History Network: 3. E-learning and Digitisation

-It is easy to assume that engagement with digital and e-learning resources is universal and at the same level, yet many universities, and departments within them, are at different stages of taking advantage of the opportunities such resources offer.
+It is easy to assume that engagement with digital and e-learning resources is universal and at the same level, yet multiple universities, and departments within them, are at different stages of taking advantage of the opportunities such resources offer.
 The Working Group is mapping the use of digital and e-learning resources in the universities of CLIOHWORLD partners using an online survey.
 We hope to identify what digital resources are being used by individuals and their colleagues to support their teaching; get a sense of the way in which e-learning tools are being utilised to facilitate and enhance student experience; and explore the extent to which such endeavours are supported at a departmental, faculty and institutional level.

 The last issue addressed in the questionnaire is the challenges faced by teachers in making use of digital resources and e-learning tools.
 It is often assumed, for example, that young people are automatically computer literate and skilled in the use of search engines and digital resources, but it is often the case that they require training and support.
 Tied closely with this is our final question which addresses the issue of competencies.

 The Tuning project has identified a number of key competencies which students of history can be expected to demonstrate.
 Three competences are related to the use of digital and e-learning resources: knowledge of and ability to use information retrieval tools, such as e-references; ability to use computer and internet resources for elaborating historical or related data; and ability to identify and utilise appropriately sources of information for research projects.
 We hope to identify the extent to which the competences listed are sufficient to enable a student to use digital materials and e-learning tools.

 Our initial results suggest that considerable numbers of university lecturers are making use of some digital resources and e-learning tools, but that not all resources available are used equally.
 Thus databases of sources are more popular than YouTube videos, and e-learning platforms are used more often than wikis and blogs.
-Many expressed concerns about the limited nature of training available to staff, which helps explain the disproportionate use of the least challenging digital and e-learning resources.
+Some expressed concerns about the limited nature of training available to staff, which helps explain the disproportionate use of the least challenging digital and e-learning resources.
 The results from this questionnaire will feed into our third output which is a report.